uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 - Logically, a table is a :ref:`dataset` with :math:`n` rows and :math:`p` columns.
 Each row represents an :term:`observation` and each column is a :term:`feature` of a dataset.
-Physical amount of bytes needed to store the data differ from the logical number of elements :math:`n \times p` within a table.
+Physical amount of bytes needed to store the data differ from the number of elements :math:`n \times p` within a table.

 - Physically, a table can be organized in different ways: as a :term:`homogeneous